paracycle/peelingawaythelayers.net/_pages/part3.md

 ---
-title: Physical and Data-Link Layers
+title: Physical and Data-Link
-description: RailsConf 2020 Talk Blog Post
+description: A look at the first two layers of the network stack.
+How can we physically make computers talk to each other and how can we make them address each other?
 tags: RailsConf 2020, Blogpost, Talk
 ---